Medicare is a health insurance program run by the federal government. It provides coverage for people who are:

 Parts A and B (also known as Original Medicare) pay for many, but not all, health care services and supplies.
 That’s where Medicare Supplement plans come in: they help pay for those things Parts A and B don’t cover, such as Medicare deductibles, which are the amounts you owe for health care services before your insurance plan begins to pay.

-Some Medicare Supplement plans provide additional coverage for services when travelling outside the United States.
+Some Medicare Supplement Insurance plans provide additional coverage for services when travelling outside the United States.

-Part D plans help pay for prescription drugs, as well as brand name and generic medications.
+Part D Prescription Drug plans help pay for prescription drugs, as well as brand name and generic medications.

 If you’re considering prescription drug coverage, sign up as soon as you’re eligible — otherwise, you may have to pay a penalty fee for late enrollment.